Do you have a business book published or one in the making?

 Use the spreadsheet below to play with the numbers and vary the assumptions based on your own data.
 You can download the spreadsheet too.

-The goal of online learning is to create short online courses that deliver just-in-time learning or micro-learning.
-Of course, you're going to find masterclass programs like our own one on our course platform for fashion subject experts, which teaches how to earn extra income from creating your own online courses.
-You will even see full degree programs from universities, but the majority of courses are shorter with fewer lessons.
+Online learning aims to create short online courses that deliver just-in-time learning or micro-learning.
+You will even see complete degree programs from universities, but most courses are shorter with fewer lessons.

 Your aim as an author re-purposing your book is to provide your students with nothing more than what they need to achieve their transformation.
 Surplus content gets in the way.